nds-org/workbench-custom-errors/README.md

-# nginx-custom-errors
+# workbench-custom-errors

-An NGINX instance for serving custom errors for Kubernetes cluster
+A simple NGINX instance for serving custom error messages for Kubernetes Ingress

 Cases handled: